jitsi/jiwer/README.md

 #### SentencesToListOfWords

-`jiwer.SentencesToListOfWords(word_delimiter=" ")` can be used to transform a one or more sentences into a list of words.
+`jiwer.SentencesToListOfWords(word_delimiter=" ")` can be used to transform one or more sentences into a list of words.
 The sentences can be given as a string (one sentence) or a list of strings (one or more sentences).

 Example: